MyThemeWay/mtw-boilerplate-graphics/README.md

 ### Run Development Mode

-Go to the mtw-boilerplate-canvas directory on your local machine and execute `npm start`.
+Go to the mtw-boilerplate-graphics directory on your local machine and execute `npm start`.
 The result will appear at e.&nbsp;g. `http://localhost:8080`.

 ### Run Production Mode